M3rcuryLake/Nyxelf/BUILDROOT.md

 ### _Mount-Based File Sync System:_
 At first I was using a simple `subprocesses.run()` system which used `e2cp` to copy .pcap files from the filesystem image, but I faced a constant issue.
 Tcpdump buffers packet data in memory for performance reasons and writes at once.
 When `pexpect` sends commands it doesn’t “gracefully” stop background processes like `tcpdump`.
 If the script terminates `tcpdump` with a forceful signal, the process never executes its cleanup routine that writes the `.pcap` and flushes the capture count summary.
 That’s why my manual runs worked perfectly, but automated runs didn’t.
-To bridge this gap, QEMU provides a *mount-based shared filesystem mechanism* with the *VirtFS (9p filesystem)* protocol using the `-virtfs` flag. finally to connect the shared directory I used the following commands inside the guest.
+To bridge this gap, QEMU provides a *mount-based shared filesystem mechanism* with the *VirtFS (9p filesystem)* protocol.
+Using the `-virtfs` flag, i was finally able to connect the shared directory I used the following commands inside the guest.
 ```bash
 mkdir -p /mnt/host_trace
 mount -t 9p -o trans=virtio,version=9p2000.L host_trace /mnt/host_trace